 Pride Month

-Where It’s Most (& Least) Common To Be LGBT+
+Where It’s Most & Least Common To Be LGBT+

-There was also considerable variation across age groups: across the 30-country average, 18 percent of Gen Zers self-identified as LGBT+ population versus 10 percent of Millennials, 6 percent of Gen Xers and only 4 percent among Baby Boomers.
+At the lower end of the spectrum comes South Korea and Romania with 3 percent of adults identifying as LGBT+ in each.
+There was also considerable variation across age groups.
+In the U.S. for example, 20 percent of Gen Zers self-identified as a part of the LGBT+ community versus 11 percent of Millennials, 6 percent of Gen Xers and only 5 percent among Baby Boomers.

 Description